Resources

 Early DEI was mostly informed by affirmative action and equal employment legislation like Title VII of the Civil Rights Act of 1964, the Equal Pay Act of 1963, and the Age Discrimination in Employment Act of 1967.

-Many of the first strategies fell short of actionable steps, however, and were unable to hold over time.
+Without a deeper understanding of emotional labor and unconscious bias, many of the first strategies fell short of actionable steps and were unable to hold over time.

-Without much evidence and research into DEI efforts prior to the 90s, however, there wasn’t yet much of a business case for its necessity.
+However, without much evidence and research into DEI efforts before the 90s, there wasn’t yet much of a business case for its necessity.
 Then, in the mid-1990s, research into workplace inequity and emotional intelligence began to unravel the importance of inclusive work culture.

 Where we are today

-Today, corporate DEI is widely viewed as a legitimate business objective that strengthens every organization’s bottom line and even aids in employee retention.
+Today, corporate DEI is widely viewed as a legitimate business objective that strengthens every organization’s profitability, supports decision-making, and even aids in employee retention.
 DEI practices are regarded as essential for employees to feel safe, valued, and seen.

 "Organizations need to challenge our collective thinking on ERGs.
 ERG's are not clubs, extra curricular work or hobbies.
 Fighting the status quo is a choice, a hard choice to make.
 Providing ERGs prevents feelings of isolation and offers chances to take action by empowering groups to use their voice.
 It says that we as a company are open to learning and doing something about the lack of equity in society that leaks into the workplace.
 ERGs are strategic cultural advocates, retention tools, and resources that help educate companies." - Cherie Caldwell, Head of DEI (Salesloft)